Updated May 10, 2023

 Differences Between Jira vs Confluence

 In this discussion, we will cover Jira vs Confluence.
-Thus, before going into the difference between the both let us learn some basics about both Jira and Confluence.
+Thus, before going into the difference between both, let us learn some basics about Jira and Confluence.

-JIRA is a tool developed by Atlassian which is an Australian Company.
-The main purpose of Jira is to track bug, track related issue, and it is used for project management.
+JIRA is a tool developed by Atlassian, which is an Australian Company.
+The primary purpose of Jira is to track bug track related issues, and it is used for project management.

-Jira is designed for project management in an agile way and that is the reason for which most of the official documentation is written with this.
-But in a practical scenario, people use Jira even in a variety of non-agile projects which describes its importance and versatility.
+Jira is designed for project management in an agile way, which is why most of the official documentation is written with this.
+But in a practical scenario, people use Jira even in various non-agile projects, which describes its importance and versatility.

-It provides a nice dashboard to look at the issues which were assigned to someone and need to be resolved.
-The main use of this tool is to track issue and bugs related to your software and phone apps.
+It provides a friendly dashboard to examine the issues assigned to someone and what needs to be resolved.
+This tool’s primary use is to track issues and bugs related to your software and phone apps.
 It is also used for project management.
-The JIRA provides a compact dashboard looks which consist of many useful features and functions which make handling of issues very easy.
+The JIRA provides a compact dashboard with many valuable features and functions, making handling issues easy.

-- Open Issue– Once the issue is created, the same is an open stage and can be assigned to a person (assignee) to be worked upon.
+- Open Issue– Once the issue is created, the same is an open stage and can be assigned to a person (assignee) to work on.

-- In Progress Issue– After the issue is opened and assigned to an assignee, the assignee can mark it as “in progress” which shows that the assignee has taken the issue and has actively started to work on the same.
+- In Progress Issue– After the issue is opened and assigned to an assignee, the assignee can mark it as “in progress,” which shows that the assignee has taken the case and actively started working on it.

-- Resolved Issue– After the issue is successfully resolved from the assignee’s end it can be marked as Resolved and can be assigned to the same person who created the issue or to some other concerned person.
-After verification of the resolved issue, if it is successful, it can be closed otherwise re-opened, if any further changes are required.
+- Resolved Issue– After the issue is successfully resolved from the assignee’s end, it can be marked as Resolved and assigned to the same person who created the problem or to some other concerned person.
+After verifying the resolved issue, if it is successful, it can be closed; otherwise, it is reopened if any further changes are required.

-- Reopened Issue– An issue can be reopened which was created and resolved earlier but if it requires some more changes or the resolution was not correct or some more bugs are found.
+- Reopened Issue– An issue can be reopened, created, and resolved earlier, but if it requires some more changes, the resolution was incorrect, or more bugs are found.
 The same issue can be assigned to the same assignee to whom it was assigned earlier or to someone else.

-- Close Issue– After successful verification of the resolution the issue can be closed.
-Generally, it is done by the same person who has reported the issue.
+- Close Issue– The issue can be closed after successfully verifying the resolution.
+Generally, it is done by the same person who has reported the problem.

 What is Confluence?

 A confluence is a collaboration tool.
 It is used to help teams to collaborate and share knowledge efficiently.
-Using Confluence, users can create blogs and pages which can be commented on and edited by all the members of a team.
+Using Confluence, users can create blogs and pages that all team members can comment on and edit.

 For example, we will be able to create a roadmap easily.
-We can also create notes containing a checklist, create a knowledge base and manage everything centrally.
-We can also attach files, like our excel planning and display it on a page for our convenience.
+We can also make notes containing a checklist, create a knowledge base and manage everything centrally.
+We can also attach files, like our Excel planning, and display them on a page for convenience.

-Confluence is also designed to integrate with Jira and they have many integration points, giving Confluence users the ability to view, interact with, and reference Jira issues from a wiki page.
+Confluence is also designed to integrate with Jira.
+They have many integration points, allowing Confluence users to view, interact with, and reference Jira issues from a wiki page.

-Below is the top 20 difference between Jira vs Confluence
+Below are the top 20 differences between Jira vs Confluence:

-JIRA vs Confluence is two separate products from the same company – Atlassian. let us discuss some of the major Difference Between Jira vs Confluence :
+The two separate products from the same company – Atlassian.
+Let us discuss some of the major differences:

-- JIRA is a fully customizable platform for organizing teams around tasks, projects, and initiatives.
-Dependencies of the task, accessing resource, permissions, hierarchy, etc. can all be set up.
+- Jira is a fully customizable platform for organizing teams around tasks, projects, and initiatives.
+Dependencies of the task, accessing resources, permissions, hierarchy, etc., can all be set up.
 Project managers and Agile leaders can then watch software statuses like backlog planning, release planning, and overall progress.
-The JIRA framework can also be used for business groups and isn’t confined into just software development.
+Business groups can also use the Jira framework, and it is not confined to just software development.

-- Confluence is a knowledge base, or wiki, that organizes and stores all of your information assets around the projects we are doing in JIRA (like, product requirements), or general things like meeting minutes, marketing assets, design documents, etc. Confluence has easy integration with JIRA, so these assets become an integrated piece.
-Hence, teams can create, collaborate and update on these assets effortlessly in a robust manner.
+- Confluence is a knowledge base, or wiki, that organizes and stores all of your information assets around the projects we are doing in Jira (like product requirements) or general things like meeting minutes, marketing assets, design documents, etc. Confluence easily integrates with Jira, so these assets become an integrated piece.
+Hence, teams can create, collaborate and update these assets effortlessly in a robust manner.

 Jira vs Confluence Comparison Table